JakobDegen/mir-docs/terminators.md

 ## `Resume` & `Abort`

 Indicates that the landing pad is finished and that the process should either continue unwinding or abort, respectively.
-This is comparable to a return in that all locals are dead at this point.
+This is comparable to a return in that this marks the end of this invocation of the function.
-However, unlike a return, the return place is also dead.

 Only permitted in cleanup blocks. `Resume` is not permitted with `-C unwind=abort` after deaggregation runs.